 Most nonprofit organizations share a challenging reality: so many ways to make a difference, and so little to work with.
 Every hour counts, and DAM software helps you stop wasting time on activities that don’t contribute anything to advancing your cause.

-A DAM runs on a centralized asset library, allowing every collaborator to access your files, whether they’re stored on-premises or in the cloud.
+A DAM solution runs on a centralized asset library, allowing every collaborator to access your files, whether they’re stored on-premises or in the cloud.
 Unlike traditional folder-based file management systems like Windows or Google Drive, a DAM relies on taxonomy: you organize files based on their attributes.

 A DAM also comes with a system of roles and permissions, version control, and approval processes.
 This system clearly shows who can use a digital asset, who last edited it, and when.
 Instead of wasting time chasing after each other for information, your co-workers, volunteers, and partners get more meaningful work done.